The cornerstone of our community life is Shabbat.

 Shabbat service begins with Modeh Ani and the Sh'ma, and then we sing or read a few liturgical blessings.
 After that we have our Torah service which includes both a kids and adults drash (a short sharing/teaching) on the weekly Torah portion from one of our members, and a blessing prayed over the children.

-After this, we have a message from Mark and a contemporary worship time.
-We end our service around 12:30pm.
+After this, we have a contemporary worship time and message.
+We end our service around 12:45pm.

 Our congregation is a type of family-integrated community, and children join us in service.
 There are crayons and coloring pages available to keep their hands busy.
-We also have a nursery available for our babies and toddlers after the kids drash.
+We do, however, have a nursery available for little ones under 5.

 After service, we enjoy a meal, traditionally called "Oneg" which means delight.
 This is done potluck-style, and everyone is welcome to attend.
 Please read here for more information and dietary guidelines.